-- Will take the signals from the patient serious even when the causes are unknown to him at the moment.
+- Will take the signals from the patient seriously even when the causes are unknown to him at the moment.

 - Will trust and act upon good common and clinical sense.

-- Understands that the pain is as worse as the patient expresses.
+- Understand that the pain is as bad as the patient expresses.

 - Won’t send the patient home telling him to learn to cope with the condition.